Alamo Object Model File Format

 An Alamo object can contain the same mesh in different levels of details (LOD) or level-of-damage "alternatives" ("ALTs").

-".
+These are stored as separate meshes (0x400 chunks) with the same base name, but suffixed with "_LOD<n>" and/or "_ALT<n>".
 For instance, "Unit_LOD0" (low-poly version), "Unit_LOD1" (medium-poly version) and "Unit_LOD2" (high-poly version).
 Or "Building_LOD2_ALT0" (high-poly, healthy), "Building_LOD2_ALT1" (high-poly, damaged).

 Meshes with higher LOD numbers are more detailed.
 Meshes with higher ALTs are more damaged.
 There can be any number of LODs and ALTs for a base mesh name.
 Care must be taken (for relevant applications) to only render one of the multiple meshes with the same base name, based on the current LOD and object health.